Skip to content

 July 2016

-A wild thought turned into a wild idea during a sosial gathering of local friends.
+A wild thought turned into a wild idea during a social gathering of local friends.
 It’s time for Norway to host the FIS Alpine World Ski Championship, and why not Narvik?
 Let the work begin.

 Delivery Party